Nmap for Pentester: Host Discovery

 It is a method of host discovery which helps in looking for discovering if the ports are open and to also make sure if it matches the rules of the firewall.
 The Pentester can hence, send an empty SYN flag to the target to check where it is alive.
 Multiple ports can be defined in this scan type.

-The -sP command in Nmap only allows discovering online hosts.
-Whereas SYN Ping (-PS) sends a TCP SYN packet to the ports and if it is closed, the host responds with an RST packet.
-And if the ports requested are open there will be the response of TCP SYN/ACK and there will be a reset packet which will be sent to reset the connection.
+The -sP command in Nmap is specifically designed for discovering online hosts.
+On the other hand, the SYN Ping (-PS) command sends a TCP SYN packet to specific ports.
+If the port is closed, the host responds with an RST packet.
+If the requested ports are open, the host replies with a TCP SYN/ACK, followed by a reset packet to terminate the connection.

 nmap -sn -PS 192.168.1.108 --disable-arp-ping